-• Calculate the Aggregated Well Score, under subdivision (a)(1), by identifying the characteristics of the well and associated points, as listed in the Aggregated Well Score Table of subdivision (a)(1)(A) and summing those points.
+- Calculate the Aggregated Well Score, under subdivision (a)(1), by identifying the characteristics of the well and associated points, as listed in the Aggregated Well Score Table of subdivision (a)(1)(A) and summing those points.
 The characteristics listed in the Aggregated Well Score Table are known to affect the cost of a well plugging and abandonment.
 These characteristics were developed by examining contract cost data from wells that have been plugged and abandoned by the state over the last decade.
-The operator must identify those characteristics applicable to the well to ensure that the Well Abandonment Cost Estimate takes into account the specific conditions of the well, including those that may increase the cost of plugging and abandonment.

-- Determine the appropriate Well Score Multiplier, under subdivision (a)(2), by selecting the Well Score Multiplier from the Well Score Multiplier Table, in subdivision (a)(2)(A), corresponding to the Aggregated Well Score that was calculated under subdivision (a)(1).
+The operator must identify those characteristics applicable to the well to ensure that the Well Abandonment Cost Estimate takes into account the specific conditions of the well, including those that may increase the cost of plugging and abandonment. - Determine the appropriate Well Score Multiplier, under subdivision (a)(2), by ٠ selecting the Well Score Multiplier from the Well Score Multiplier Table, in subdivision (a)(2)(A), corresponding to the Aggregated Well Score that was calculated under subdivision (a)(1).
 For example, if the Aggregated Well Score was 26, then the Well Score Multiplier would be 1.20.
-The Well Score Multiplier is necessary to adjust the estimated cost of plugging and abandoning the well based upon those conditions that are known to increase the cost. - Determine the Estimated Well Days, under subdivision (a)(3), by multiplying the Base Well Days by the Well Score Multiplier.
+The Well Score Multiplier is necessary to adjust the estimated cost of plugging and abandoning the well based upon those conditions that are known to increase the cost. - Determine the Estimated Well Days, under subdivision (a)(3), by multiplying the • Base Well Days by the Well Score Multiplier.
 The Base Well Days is determined based upon the region where the well is located (subdivisions (a)(3)(i) through (a)(3)(iv)).
 The Base Well Days is the days it will likely take to plug and abandon the well.
 Depending upon the region where the well is located, the plugging and abandonment is likely to take longer.
 For example, a well in the Southern region is likely to take longer to plug and abandon because the well is more likely to be located in an urban environment.
 It is necessary to multiply the Base Well Days by the Well Score Multiplier to account for the well characteristics that would increase the days, and therefore the costs, it would likely take to plug and abandon the well.
-CalGEM experience and data show the Estimated Well Days to be the most influential factor on plugging and abandonment cost. - Determine the Base Daily Cost Rate, under subdivision (a)(4), based upon the region in which the well is located.
+CalGEM experience and data show the Estimated Well Days to be the most influential factor on plugging and abandonment cost.

+- Determine the Base Daily Cost Rate, under subdivision (a)(4), based upon the region in which the well is located.
 The Base Daily Cost Rate is similarly calculated based on state contracting data.
 The Base Daily Cost Rate (subdivisions (a)(4)(i) through (a)(4)(iv)) is the cost per day it will likely take to plug and abandon the well in the applicable region.
 The Base Daily Cost Rate was calculated using historic state contracting data.
-Similar to the Base Well Days, adjusting the Base Daily Cost Rate for the region where the well is located is necessary to account for costs that are likely to differ between the regions.
+Similar to the Base Well Days, adjusting the Base Daily Cost Rate for the region where the well is located is necessary to account for costs that are likely to differ between the regions. - Provide the lease and field name where the well is located as required by subdivision (a)(5).
+This is necessary so the estimates can be sorted by field and lease as required by section 1753, subdivision (h).
+This identification will allow for more efficient review by CalGEM and is consistent with CalGEM's current record keeping.